NoorA1125/react-portfolio/README.md

 ## Description

 This is my updated portfolio, portfolio #3.
-This one, unlike the previous two wasn't standard/basic html/css but rather build through React using recyclable components.
+This one, unlike the previous two isn't static... rather build through React using recyclable components.
 It's short, it's sweet, and it's straight to the point.
-I low how it all turned out overall.
+I love how it all turned out overall.

 ## To run the application
 First install the dependencies